 While the Federal Labor Relations Authority’s decision creating the so-called “Covered By” Doctrine has limited Impact and Implementation bargaining to some degree, agencies still engage in significant negotiation whenever a reorganization occurs (frequently) or a space move results from a decision (more frequently) or when the contract is silent or ambiguous (more frequent yet).
-If you’re not familiar with “Covered By” take a look at OPM’s definition of the FLRA’s rule.

 This two-part article suggests on how agency management can take steps to shorten the bargaining time and pain from idea to implementation when you want or need to make a change.

 1. Identify very specific goals for the initiative

 The clearer you define your goals, the less likely you are to get bogged down in the process.
 Clear goals are easier for your chief negotiator to communicate and to stay focused on at the table.
 Also, the clear your goals, the better able you’ll be to decide whether you can give to get agreement.
 Clear goals make preparation easier by focusing on what we want and allowing us to bargain our interests.

 2. Get a briefing from your labor relations or legal staff about what the I&I process entails at your agency.